queenofdowntime/square-one/README.md

 exercise thoroughly before moving onto the next.

 #### Don't give up at the first hurdle
 Google everything.
-Most of programmer's time is spent on researching a problem and learning how to phrase the perfect google search query.
+Most of a programmer's time is spent on researching a problem and learning how to phrase the perfect google search query.
 The majority of the answers to your questions will be found on [stackoverflow](https://stackoverflow.com/), BUT please refrain from simply copy-pasting the bits that you think will make your code